 Files

 The simplest way to read a file in Haskell is the readFile function.
-We pass it the name of the file as a String, and it slurps up all the text and returns an IO String, which we unpack using the <- operator:
+We pass it the name of the file as a String, and it slurps up all the text and returns an IO String, which we unbox using the <- command:

 main = do